YueWang19/Chatbot-with-LLM-Integration/README.md

 This chatbot is designed to provide information about the co-op program at Northeastern University.
 It uses the `ollama` package to power the interactions with an AI model, offering users responses based on their inquiries about the co-op programs.

+## Features

+Refer to this Youtube link: https://youtu.be/1PjZN50eReI

 ## Prerequisites

 Before you begin, ensure you have the following installed on your computer: